Carnival of Aalst: Controversies

+Accusations of antisemitism

-In 2013, a group had members who dressed up in SS-uniforms and paraded with cans marked Zyklon B, which led to a protest by UNESCO.
+In 2013, a group had members who dressed up in SS uniforms and paraded with cans marked Zyklon B, which led to a protest by UNESCO.

-In 2019, the carnival group De Vismooil'n entered a float that depicted two Orthodox Jews with hook noses and beards, wearing shtreimels (the fur hats worn by some Hassidic Jews), standing amid bags of cash and guarding a safe, one with a rat on his shoulder.
-The title of the float was "Sabbatical Year", in reference to the carnival group's decision to save money by recycling elements of previous displays, with a pun on "sabbath" and the Jewish tradition of rest on the sabbath.
+In 2019, the carnival group De Vismooil'n entered a float that depicted two Orthodox Jews with hook noses and beards, wearing shtreimels (the fur hats worn by some Hasidic Jews), standing amid bags of cash and guarding a safe, one with a rat on his shoulder.
+The title of the float was "Sabbatical Year", in reference to the carnival group's decision to save money by recycling elements of previous displays, with a pun on "sabbath" and the Jewish tradition of rest on the Sabbath.
 The same figures had been used the year before, then representing crusaders, and one hook-nosed head had originally been created as a caricature of a local far-right politician.
 Unia, the Belgian independent arbitrator for matters concerning discrimination, found that no laws had been broken given the specific context of carnivalesque parody and lack of malicious intent on behalf of the carnival group.

-Following the 2019 controversy, a statement was made through the office of the Aalst mayor, Peter Van den Bossche, saying “This doesn't encourage anti-Semitism…Two hundred percent it's not anti-Semitic," insisting the intention was not with mal-intent and was instead an event steeped in tradition and parody.
-Nevertheless, Sophie Wilmès, the Belgian Prime Minister, vehemently denounced the derogatory Jewish ensembles.
-The incident led to further widespread condemnation from multiple organizations, including the European Commission.
+Following the 2019 controversy, a statement was made through the office of the Aalst mayor, Peter Van den Bossche, saying "This doesn't encourage anti-Semitism ...
+Two hundred percent it's not anti-Semitic", insisting the depiction had no ill intent and was instead an event steeped in tradition and parody.
+Nevertheless, then-Belgian Prime Minister, Sophie Wilmès, herself Jewish, vehemently denounced the derogatory Jewish ensembles.
+The incident led to further widespread condemnation from multiple organisations, including the European Commission.

-As a response, Aalst Carnival organizers decided to print advance materials for the 2020 Carnival reproducing caricatures of Orthodox Jews.
+As a response, Aalst Carnival organisers decided to print advance materials for the 2020 carnival reproducing caricatures of Orthodox Jews.
 In anticipation of UNESCO's expected reaction, the mayor of Aalst pre-emptively applied to have his city's carnival removed from the World Heritage list.
 This action of removing oneself voluntarily from the UNESCO World Heritage List had never been done before; thus, there was no customary process for Aalst to follow.
-Israel called for the 2020 carnival to be canceled because of anti-Semitism, but the parade continued as scheduled.
-Under international media scrutiny, the 2020 carnival parade featured two different groups costumed as Jews, one carting along a structure labelled "Wailing Wall" and the other punning on "Youth for Climate" as "Jew for Climate", with participants insisting that their intent was satirical rather than anti-semitic.
+Israel called for the 2020 carnival to be canceled because of antisemitism, but the parade continued as scheduled.
+Under international media scrutiny, the 2020 carnival parade featured two different groups costumed as Jews, one carting along a structure labelled "Wailing Wall" and the other punning on "Youth for Climate" as "Jew for Climate", with participants insisting that their intent was satirical rather than antisemitic.